Row-Column Mirror Symmetry for Colored Torus Knot Homology: Proof of Propositions and

 \begin{lemma} Suppose $k \geq 2$.
 Then $fh - h'f = 0$, and there is a morphism $\tilde{\chi} \in \text{Hom}^{-2}_{\text{Ch}(SSBim_{k + 1})}(T_{k, 1}, FT_{k, 1})$ satisfying $[d, \tilde{\chi}] = gh' - hg$ and $f \tilde{\chi} = 0$. \end{lemma}

 \begin{proof} Our strategy will be largely the same as in Lemma \ref{lem: dot_slide_fork_slide}.
-Again applying Proposition \ref{prop: web_rels} and the identities $[k + 1] = q^k + q^{-1}[k]$, $q^{-1}[k] = q^{k - 2} + q^{-2}[k - 1]$, we obtain an explicit description of $FT_{k, 1}$.
+Again applying diagrammatic relations and the identities $[k + 1] = q^k + q^{-1}[k]$, $q^{-1}[k] = q^{k - 2} + q^{-2}[k - 1]$, we obtain an explicit description of $FT_{k, 1}$.
 We depict the components of all relevant morphisms according to the conventions of Lemma \ref{lem: dot_slide_fork_slide} above; here $FT_{k, 1}$ is the upper complex and $T_{k, 1}$ the lower complex.

 We can again eliminate many components of these maps by computing graded dimensions of various morphism spaces.
 We quote the results below.

 In particular, the lowest quantum degree of any morphism between $B$ and $I$ is $k$.
 Since the highest degree shift appearing in $q^{-2}[k - 1]$ is $q^{k - 4}$, the maximal quantum degree of any component of $d_8$ is $q^{k - 2}$; hence $d_8$ vanishes.
 The maximal quantum degree of any component of $h_4$ is $q^{-2}$; since $B$ has no negative degree endomorphisms, this component vanishes.
 The degree of $h_{12}$ must be $q^{2 - k}$; for $k \geq 2$, we have $2 - k < k$, so this component also vanishes.
 We reproduce the diagram above updated with these restrictions.